electron/electron/docs/tutorial/using-native-node-modules.md

 You can also choose to install modules like other Node projects, and then rebuild the modules for Electron with the [`electron-rebuild`][electron-rebuild] package.
-This module can get the version of Electron and handle the manual steps of downloading headers and building native modules for your.
+This module can get the version of Electron and handle the manual steps of downloading headers and building native modules for your app.

 An example of installing `electron-rebuild` and then rebuild modules with it: